 SLM, known as Sallie Mae, had opportunities to renew with Bank of America or explore other deals, DePaulo said.
 The Newark, Delaware-based student lender has teamed with banks since 2001 to help families fund education costs with credit- card rewards.
 It offers the card through its Upromise Inc. unit, and its Upromise Investments Inc. division is the largest U.S. administrator of 529 college-savings plans.

 Tony Allen, a Bank of America spokesman, declined to comment on the decision.
 The bank’s focus is on customers who use multiple products, and that’s why it sold credit-card portfolios affiliated with Regions Financial Corp.
-(RF) and Sovereign Bank last year, Allen said.
+(RF:US) and Sovereign Bank last year, Allen said.

 “These kinds of relationships are predominantly single- service card customers with real limited opportunity for us to deepen relationships,” he said.
 “That turned out to be the case with Upromise as well.”